Can You Eat That Striped Bass From the Hudson?

 The truth is that testing over many decades have shown that some Hudson River striped bass have PCB levels often three to four times higher than other striped bass found south of the Rip Van Winkle Bridge in Catskill.
 How do you know if the striped bass you catch has high PCB levels?
 The answer is - you don’t!

-This graphic represents the percentage of striped bass that exceed 1 ppm (part per million) of PCBs sampled in the Hudson River at Troy and Catskill in any given year between 2007 and 2015.
-One ppm is a health protective guideline used by the NYS Department of Health (NYS DOH) for setting PCB based fish advisories.
+This graphic represents the percentage of striped bass that exceed 0.5 ppm (part per million) of PCBs sampled in the Hudson River at Troy and Catskill in any given year between 2018 and 2023.
+0.5 ppm is a health protective guideline used by the NYS Department of Health (NYS DOH) for setting PCB based fish advisories.
 For this reason, NYS DOH has a “do not eat” advisory on recreationally caught striped bass between Troy and Catskill and other restrictions south of Catskill (see below or the Hudson River regional advice page).
-This advisory has been in effect for more than 20 years.
+New striped bass advice was issued in the spring of 2026.

 So can you eat that striped bass?
 It depends.